-TRUANT - A student who has accumulated five unexcused absences within any twenty day period.
+TRUANT - A student who has accumulated five (5) unexcused absences within any twenty (20) day period.

-HABITUAL TRUANT - A student who has accumulated ten or more unexcused absences within a school year.
+HABITUAL TRUANT - A student who has accumulated ten (10) or more unexcused absences within a school year.

-After the third (3rd) unexcused absence, a letter will be sent home informing the parents/legal guardians that the school's records show three unexcused absences in one or more of their student's classes.
+After the third (3rd) unexcused absence, a letter will be sent home informing the parents/legal guardians that the school's records show three (3) unexcused absences in one (1) or more of their student's classes.

-After the fifth (5th) unexcused absence, a letter will be sent home informing the parents/legal guardians that school records show five unexcused absences in one or more of their student's classes.
-In addition, the parent/legal guardian will be required to meet with the Superintendent or his/her designee for the purpose of identifying the cause(s) of the unexcused absences and to develop appropriate interventions designed to eliminate unexcused absences.
+After the fifth (5th) unexcused absence, a letter will be sent home informing the parents/legal guardians that school records show five (5) unexcused absences in one (1) or more of their student's classes.
+In addition, the parents/legal guardians will be required to meet with the Superintendent or his/her designee for the purpose of identifying the cause(s) of the unexcused absences and to develop appropriate interventions designed to eliminate unexcused absences.

-After the seventh (7th) unexcused absence, a letter will be sent home informing the parents/legal guardians that school records show seven unexcused absences in one or more of their student's classes.
+After the seventh (7th) unexcused absence, a letter will be sent home informing the parents/legal guardians that school records show seven (7) unexcused absences in one (1) or more of their student's classes.
 In addition, the parent/legal guardian will be required to meet with the Superintendent or his/her designee for the purpose of identifying the cause(s) of the unexcused absences and to establish a written plan designed to prevent future unexcused absences.
-The plan will be confirmed in writing and signed by the Superintendent or his/her designee and the parent/legal guardian.
+The plan will be confirmed in writing and signed by the Superintendent or his/her designee and the parents/legal guardians.

-If a parent/legal guardian fails to arrange, or appear for, a conference regarding unexcused absences within 10 days of notice from the school, the school will provide written notice to the probation services office of the judicial district where the student resides.
+If parents/legal guardians fail to arrange, or appear for, a conference regarding unexcused absences within ten (10) days of notice from the school, the school will provide written notice to the probation services office of the judicial district where the student resides.

-If a student accumulates ten (10) or more unexcused absences within a school year the Superintendent or his/her designee shall give written notice to the parent/legal guardian of the habitual truancy, by certified mail or by personal service.
+If a student accumulates ten (10) or more unexcused absences within a school year the Superintendent or his/her designee shall give written notice to the parents/legal guardians of the habitual truancy, by certified mail or by personal service.
 If there are any other unexcused absences after delivery of a written notice of habitual truancy, the student shall, within seven (7) days of the unexcused absence, be reported to the probation services office of the judicial district where the student resides for an investigation as to whether the student shall be considered to be a neglected child, or a child in a family in need of services.